-IV.c.
-Do action indicators lead actual investment, hiring, and consumption?
+3. Do action indicators lead actual investment, hiring, and consumption?

-In this subsection we analyze the extent to which single-question action indicators lead to actual movements in the targeted variables in a simple econometric framework.
-That is, if Question 14, Question 15, and now including consumers' Question 28 (see Table 4), lead total employment, investment (including its two main components), and private consumption (also including its two main components), respectively.
-Unlike the Granger causality analysis, the aim is to answer how much time and to what extent do alternative measures statistically anticipate the mentioned macro aggregates.
+In this sub-section we analyze the extent to which single-question action indicators lead to actual movements in the targeted variables in a simple econometric framework.
+That is, if question 14, question 15, and now including consumers' question 28 (table 4), actually lead the series of total employment, investment (including its two main components), and private consumption (also including its two main components), correspondingly.
+Unlike the Granger causality analysis, the aim now is to answer how much time and to what extent alternative measures statistically anticipate the mentioned macroaggregates.

-The analysis is thus circumscribed to estimating the following regression (being l the key parameter differing from previous analyses):
+The analysis is thus circumscribed to estimating the following regression (l being the key parameter differing from previous analyses):